dimarogiv/vinote/README.md

 To create a link type the name of the link, move the cursor on it, and type
 `el`.

-To search through notes recursively type `es`, type the keyword, then choose the
+To search through notes recursively type `esn`, type the keyword, then choose the
 right result and press `Enter`.
 It will move you to the choosen note.

 To remove a note move the cursor on it and type `er`, and now you can delete its